 People who are forced to have sexual contact against their will are victims of sexual assault.
 If the assault involves sexual intercourse by force or without consent, it is rape.
-Two types of rape are: Acquaintance Rape-rape by someone the victim knows (this type of rape occurs most often), and Stranger Rape-rape by someone unknown to the victim.
+Two types of rape include:

+Acquaintance Rape - rape by someone the victim knows (this type of rape occurs most often), and Stranger Rape - rape by someone unknown to the victim.

 Rapists aren't always strangers.
-When someone you know-a date, steady boyfriend or casual friend-forces you to have sex, it's still rape.
+When someone you know - a date, significant other, or casual friend - forces you to have sex, it's still rape.
+Data indicates that women are victims of sexual assault, including rape, at higher rates.
+However, sexual assault affects individuals of any gender.